 (a) cause the date of lodgement to be endorsed on each notice of application; and

-(b) give to the applicant sufficient directions to enable the application to be advertised in accordance with the requirements of this Act and the licensing authority.
+(b) give to the applicant sufficient directions to enable the application to be advertised in accordance with any requirement under section 67(1).

-(3) Every advertisement required under section 67(4)(a) and every notice of application displayed under section 67(5)(a) shall be in a form approved by the Director and contain a statement that notices of intention to object to the application should be lodged with the Director by a date specified by the Director and set out in that advertisement or notice.
+(3) Every advertisement required under section 67(1) and every notice of application displayed under section 67(5)(a) shall be in a form approved by the Director and contain a statement that notices of intention to object to the application should be lodged with the Director by a date specified by the Director and set out in that advertisement or notice.

 (4) Except where an application relates to land or premises the subject of a licence which is held by the applicant and is to be surrendered if that application is granted, or where in other particular circumstances the Director determines that it is not appropriate, the Director shall —